syncfusion-content/windowsforms-docs/WindowsForms/Splash/FAQ/How-to-access-the-default-panel-of-a-SplashControl.md

 ---
 layout: post
-title: How to access the default panel of a SplashControl
+title: How to access the default panel of a SplashControl | WindowsForms | Syncfusion
 description: How to access the default panel of a SplashControl
 platform: WindowsForms
 control: Notification Package